How to Quickly Disable Automatic Updates in WordPress

 Code snippet to disable automatic updates

 WordPress will no longer automatically install updates.
 However, this only pertains to the core installation.
 If you wish to disable updates for plugins and themes, you can do so by adding the following filters to your theme’s functions.php file.
+You can consider using a child theme and then add the code.

-To access the functions.php file, navigate to Appearance → Theme Editor from your WordPress dashboard.
+To access the functions.php file, navigate to Appearance → Theme File Editor from your WordPress dashboard.
 Open the functions.php file from the list on the right.
 To disable automatic plugin updates, add the following code to the bottom of the file.

 add_filter( 'auto_update_plugin', '__return_false' );